noahgibbs/pixiurge/WRITING_A_GAME.md

 Want to make a new *kind* of thing display?
 First, make sure you know what the old ones are -- sometimes you can just use an existing thing to do what you want.
-But if not, you'll need to learn how to add a message to Pixiurge's protocol, and write some PIXI.js code to display your new thing.
+But for nearly any project you'll need to learn how to add a message to Pixiurge's protocol, and write some Javascript code to display your new thing.
+You may need to learn how to write PIXI.js code to display what you want to display.

 Want to make things *act* a new way?
 Learn about Demiurge, the simulation library.
 And learn about Ruby if it's new to you.
 Something like "Learn Ruby the Hard Way" or the Pickaxe Book could help you figure out Ruby solidly.

-For almost anything, you'll need to find or make some assets - pictures, sounds, maps.
+For almost any game you'll need to find or make some assets - pictures, sounds, maps.
 That's a significant undertaking and I can only tell you a little about it.
 See the "Assets" section of this file for a few more details.

-### The Interface
+### The Programmer's Interface

 It's a good idea to make a new Pixiurge app and then just look up the its code in the API documentation.
 That will show you a bunch of